+a.
+The Small Group Leader (SGL) will formally counsel students for failing any of the Academic or Performance Evaluations / Assessments prior to retraining or whenever they fail to meet the standards for this course.

 b.
-The SGL will formally counsel students for failing any of the Academic or Performance Evaluations / Assessments prior to retraining or whenever they fail to meet the standards for this course.

-c.
 Adverse Counseling.
-Three or more adverse or academic counseling statements qualifies the student for dismissal from this course; adverse and academic counseling statements will not be combined.
-The SGL will formally counsel students who fail to complete organizational runs, ability group runs (AGR), actively participate in physical readiness training (PRT) or any other aspect of the course due to a lack of motivation, discipline, or failure to be at their appointed place of duty on time.
-The company 1SG will refer students who demonstrate an adverse pattern to the NCO Academy Deputy Commandant or RTI equivalent through the chain of command for dismissal consideration from the course.
+Three or more adverse counseling's qualifies the student for dismissal from this course.
+The Small Group Leader (SGL) will formally counsel students who fail to complete organizational runs, ability group runs (AGR), actively participate in physical readiness training (PRT) or any other aspect of the course due to a lack of motivation, discipline, effort (such as failing initial exams), or failure to be at their appointed place of duty on time.
+Failing any of the Academic or Performance c.

-d.
 Student Grievances and Redress.
-Grievances that are non-academic in nature must first be discussed with the SGL, SSGL, and then the 1SG/Branch Chief, whose decision is final.
-In cases where, discrimination or violation of policy may be involved, the student should use the chain of command up to the NCO Academy Commandant or RTI equivalent to seek resolution of all issues.
+Grievances that are non-academic in nature must first be discussed with the SGL, SSGL, and then the Branch Chief, whose decision is final.
+In cases where discrimination or violation of policy may be involved, the student should use the chain of command up to the NCO Academy Commandant or RTI equivalent to seek resolution of all issues.
 A student may seek the assistance of the Equal Opportunity Advisor (EOA) or the Inspector General (IG) at any time.
-The student will inform the NCO Academy chain of command if they desire to see the EOA or IG during duty time but does not have to discuss the reason.
+The student will inform the NCO Academy chain of command if he/she desires to see the EOA or IG during duty time but does not have to discuss the reason.